stefan-it/model-garden-lms/BERT-Pretraining.md

 --tokenizer_model_id stefan-it/fineweb-lms-vocab-64000
 ```

-All TFRecords need to be uploaded to a GCP Bucket (the `service` TPU user must have `Storage Administrator` permissions)!
+All TFRecords need to be uploaded to a GCP Bucket (the `service` TPU user must have `Storage Administrator` permissions).
 More hints can be found in this [section](https://github.com/GermanT5/pre-training?tab=readme-ov-file#preparing-gcp-bucket) about preparing a GCP bucket.

 ## Start Pretraining

 The pretraining needs to be started within the `models/official/nlp/` folder.
-The following configuration file `fineweb_pretrain.yaml` is used that includes all necessary model and training information:
+The following configuration file, `fineweb_pretrain.yaml`, is used and includes all necessary model and training information:

 ```yaml
 task: